ill-soul077/Numerical-Lab/README.md

 - **Not Global**: Unlike the Bisection or False Position methods, Newton-Raphson is sensitive to the initial guess and might not work globally.

 ---

+# Runge-Kutta Method (RK4) for Ordinary Differential Equations

+This part project implements by **Tajnoor Sultana(2107108)** on **4th Order Runge-Kutta Method (RK4)**, one of the most popular numerical methods to solve ordinary differential equations of the kind \(\frac{dy}{dx} = f(x, y)\).

+The following code computes the approximate value of y at a given x using small step sizes h and starting from the initial condition (x0, y0).

+## Code Details
+The resulting differential equation in this example is:
+\[
+\frac{dy}{dx} = x + y
+\]

+The `rungeKuttaMethod` function prompts the user to enter:
+- `y0`: Value of `y` at `x0`
+- `x0`: Initial value of `x`
+- `h`: Step size
+- `steps`: Number of steps to perform

+Given the number of steps, use RK4 to find the approximate value of `y`.

+## Working Details of the Runge-Kutta Method (4th Order)

+The Runge-Kutta method improves accuracy by calculating four different slopes at each interval:
+1. **k1**: Slope at the start of the interval.
+2. **k2**: Slope at the midpoint of the interval using `k1`.
+3. k3: Another midpoint slope using k2.
+4. **k4**: Slope at the end of the interval using `k3`.

+The new value of `y` is then computed by taking a weighted average of these slopes:
+\left[
+y_{next} = y + \frac{k1 + 2 \cdot k2 + 2 \cdot k3 + k4}{6}
+\]

+## Advantages of the 4th Order Runge-Kutta Method

+- **High Accuracy**: RK4 has high accuracy with fewer steps compared to the lower-order methods, which is the reason it's one of the most implemented approaches in numerical ODE solutions.
+Stability: The method itself is numerically stable for a large class of problems.
+- **Efficiency**: Balances computational cost with accuracy, making it efficient for many engineering and scientific applications.

+## Disadvantages of the 4th Order Runge-Kutta Method

+• Fixed Step Size: Standard RK4 has a fixed step size, which can be quite inefficient in cases where the function's values change rapidly in their domain.
+It is, therefore, wise to use adaptive step-size RK4 methods.

+• **Computational Overhead**: It involves four function evaluations per step, which may be prohibitively expensive if the function is elaborate, or if the dimension is high.

+• Limited flexibility: Because of the fixed order of RK4, it may not adapt to problems where the precision requirement changes dynamically as well as variable-order methods do.

+---

+# Matrix Inversion using Gauss-Jordan Elimination

+This part of the project implemented by **Tajnoor Sultana(2107108)**  a function to invert a square matrix using the **Gauss-Jordan elimination** method.
+The matrix inversion is crucial in various fields, including linear algebra, engineering, and computer graphics.

+## Working Details

+The `matrixInversion` function performs the following steps:

+1. **Input Matrix Size**: The user is prompted to enter the size of the square matrix \( n \).
+2. **Matrix Input**: The user is asked to input the elements of the \( n \times n \) matrix \( A \).
+3. **Initialize Inverted Matrix**: An identity matrix of the same size is initialized to hold the inverted matrix.
+4. **Pivoting**:
+   - For each row, check if the diagonal element (pivot) is close to zero.
+If it is, attempt to swap it with a lower row that has a non-zero value.
+   - If no such row exists, the matrix is singular, and the inversion is not possible.
+5. **Normalization**:
+   - Normalize the pivot row by dividing all elements in the row by the pivot value.
+6. **Row Reduction**:
+   - For each other row, eliminate the values in the current pivot column by subtracting appropriate multiples of the pivot row from the other rows.
+7. **Output Result**: After processing all rows, the inverted matrix is printed with a precision of four decimal places.

+## Advantages

+- **Direct Method**: The Gauss-Jordan elimination method provides a direct way to compute the inverse of a matrix, making it conceptually straightforward.
+- **General Applicability**: This method works for any square matrix, provided it is non-singular (invertible).
+- **Precision Control**: The function allows for precise output formatting, enabling easier interpretation of results.

+## Disadvantages

+- **Computational Complexity**: The time complexity is \( O(n^3) \), which can be inefficient for large matrices.
+- **Numerical Stability**: The method can suffer from numerical instability, particularly for ill-conditioned matrices, leading to inaccurate results.
+- **Memory Usage**: The approach requires additional space to store the inverted matrix, which can be a drawback for very large matrices.
+- **Pivoting Requirement**: The need for row swapping can complicate the algorithm, especially in cases where the matrix is close to singular.

+---

+### Requirements
+- C++ compiler